DKAMX/FEW-Robot/README.md

 # FEW Robot
-Code for the Team 6949
+Code for the FRC Team 6949